 Click the Jobs tab.
 All print jobs will be displayed in the Uncategorized folder.
-Click on your job to highlight it.
+Click on your job to highlight it (the skateboard file is highlighted in light blue).
 You can now Print, Edit, Preview or Delete this job using the available icons.